w3cping/font-anti-fingerprinting/README.md

 downloaded and cached until it's no longer in the set of commonly-used fonts, which could be forever.
 See [When to cache the webfonts](#when-to-cache-the-webfonts).

+### Explicitly provide uncommon but desired fonts to the browser

+The main source of identification in font-based fingerprinting is the long tail of fonts users have installed (sometimes w/o realizing it) that they **do not expect or intend websites to access**; fonts-intentionally installed for web-use are relatively un-identifying (both because many of these use cases will put users in significant anonymity sets, largely because users installing fonts needed for less-common-language sites will already overlap with the "locale" anonymity set).

+Browsers can maintain existing important use cases, w/o (in most cases) increasing the identifiability of the browser by removing the ambiguity between "fonts that were installed on the machine for non-web purposes" and "fonts that were installed on the machine for web purposes".
+This should be accomplished through browser settings / "chrome" allowing users to explicitly describe which fonts the browser should be able to access **beyond the OS provided fonts**.

+This might take the form of selecting fonts the operating system knows about (e.g. Windows knows about these 30 fonts Windows didn't ship with, select which fonts you'd like websites to know about), or an alternate "install a font into the browser" flow.

 ## Key scenarios